 - Consequential business interruption coverages - Similar to Loss of Off-Premises Power and Water, there are other events of a consequential nature that each insured needs to identify that can be cause for a business interruption loss without the insured's property being damaged; such events can include civil authority, closing of an airport or a port, access/roadways to the insured premises, inability to get certain critical supplies from suppliers or a specific supplier, damages to an off-premises (remote) sales office, inoperable telephone or Internet services, and so on.
 One or more of the perils insured under the policy would typically have to cause the event. - Costs of architects & engineers in reconstruction - Make sure these costs are covered.
-If not, ask and perhaps there will not be an increase in premium. - Foundations, walkways, roads & landscaping - While coverage for landscaping might not be available or very expensive in connection with windstorm coverage, see what some sub-limit would cost. - Foundations and walkways are frequently excluded in the form of the policy but ask to see if they can be included, which has been done at no additional cost.
-The inclusion of foundations is particularly important with earthquake coverage. - Deductibles for windstorm & earthquake - These deductibles are for the most part a percentage of the sum insured.
+If not, ask and perhaps there will not be an increase in premium. - Foundations, walkways, roads & landscaping - While coverage for landscaping might not be available or very expensive in connection with windstorm coverage, see what some sub-limit would cost. - Foundations and walkways are frequently excluded in the form of a policy but ask to see if they can be included (added back), which has been done at no additional cost.
+The inclusion of foundations is particularly important with earthquake coverage and use of cisterns. - Deductibles for windstorm & earthquake - These deductibles are for the most part a percentage of the sum insured.
 If there are sub-limits for these perils see if the language for the application of the percentage relates to the sub-limits and not the total sum insured or total replacement values.
-Also if there are multiple buildings at the same location address whether or not separate insured sums can be assigned to each and the percentage deductible taken on only the building(s) that suffer damages.
+Also, if there are multiple buildings at the same location address whether or not separate insured sums can be assigned to each and the percentage deductible taken on only the building(s) that suffer damages.
 Regarding the latter, concern must exist if an averaging/coinsurance clause exists. - Appraisal clause know that it exists - Business interruption coverage - Request a copy of the form that is to make up this section of the policy, read it and make sure you ask questions about any thing that is not understood - Address the definition of the "restoration period" - Make sure there is at least some coverage for Extended Business Interruption losses - at least 30 or 60 days.
-This provides coverage for once the restoration period ends and normal operations have not been attained. - If a coinsurance or averaging clause exists, attempt to have the anniversary date of the policy used as opposed to the period of the loss. - Address the amount of Extra Expense that might be incurred to mitigate your business interruption loss and to enable the operations to continue on a partial or full basis.
+This provides coverage for once the restoration period ends and normal operations have not been attained as yet.
+Some property owners have purchased extended coverage for up to one year. - If a coinsurance or averaging clause exists, attempt to have the anniversary date of the policy used as opposed to the period of the loss. - In establishing the amount of insurance address, the amount of Extra Expense that might be incurred to mitigate your business interruption loss and to enable the operations to continue on a partial or full basis.